 The Connected Living Institute

-Whether you're wrestling with inner conflicts like anxiety, sadness, grief, anger, especially where it involves your partner, think of me as your personal couples guide through the twists and turns of these emotions.
-There's a route to safety, security, and hope, and I'm here to walk it with you.
+Whether you're wrestling with inner conflicts like anxiety, sadness, grief, anger, especially where it involves your partner, think of us as your personal couples guide through the twists and turns of these emotions.
+There's a route to safety, security, and hope, and we here to walk it with you.

 About Me